Urge your state legislators to co-sponsor workers' rights bills in South Carolina

 This bill will prohibit employers from asking prospective employees for their criminal history.

-This bill will provide for accrued paid sick leave.
+These bill will provide for accrued paid sick leave and paid family leave.

 This bill will make it unlawful for employers to pay wages to any employee at a rate less than the rate paid to employees of another race; religion; color; sex, including gender identity and sexual orientation; age; national origin; or disability status for comparable work, if viewed as a composite of skill, effort, and responsibility and performed under similar working conditions, with exceptions.